MetLife Stadium

 Social media allows football clubs and players to connect directly with fans around the world.
 It helps both to grow their personal brand and reinforce the identity of their club.
 It provides a platform to share real-time updates, news, and behind-the-scenes content.
 At a time when fan engagement is more valuable than ever, building loyalty and a strong digital community is a top priority.
 Clubs can promote merchandise, tickets, and sponsorship deals, but just as importantly, social media gives them greater control over their public image.

-With the Club World Cup now well into the knockout stages, the team at AceOdds has taken a deep dive into the data to explore which players and clubs have gained the most attention online, and whether the tournament has helped raise their profiles.
+With the Club World Cup now over, the team at AceOdds has taken a deep dive into the data to explore which players and clubs have gained the most attention online, and whether the tournament has helped raise their profiles.

 Messi Leads The Pack On Instagram